How Pre-Paid Funeral Plans Work

 Using an existing life insurance policy

-If you have a life insurance policy – either term or whole life insurance – it is probable that the death benefit will be enough to cover the funeral expenses.
+If you have a life insurance policy – either term life or whole life insurance – it is probable that the death benefit will be enough to cover the funeral expenses.
 (Be sure that the beneficiaries know that this is what is intended.)
 However, term insurance could expire before a person dies, and some people choose not to renew, meaning there will be no death benefit.
+Learn more about how whole life insurance works.

 An insurance policy or trust set up through a funeral